 2 – Aroma-Zone, a skincare ritual inspired by nature

-For this 2025 wishlist, the brand presents the “Mes cinq pépites de Noël” gift set, a selection of iconic treatments brought together to offer a complete ritual—sensory, effective, and 100% natural.
+Precious face oil, hand cream, lip balm—this year, the brand led by Sabrina Herlory-Rouget (H.05) offers the “Mes cinq pépites de Noël” gift set, a selection of iconic treatments brought together to create a complete ritual—sensory, effective, and 100% natural.
+A perfect gift for clean beauty enthusiasts.

 3 – Jalil Benabbès-Taarji (H.83): the iconic Moroccan weekend to gift

-In the heart of Marrakech’s medina, El Fenn is a mythical address whose doors are not to be missed.
-This arty and refined hotel, blending Moroccan architecture, contemporary design, and a bohemian atmosphere, offers one of the city’s most inspiring experiences: lush patios, turquoise pools, an intimate spa, and a spectacular rooftop with views over the Koutoubia and the Atlas Mountains.
+In the heart of Marrakech’s Medina, El Fenn is a legendary address whose doors one must absolutely step through.
+This arty and refined hotel, blending Moroccan architecture, contemporary design, and a bohemian atmosphere, offers one of the city’s most inspiring experiences: lush patios, turquoise pools, an intimate spa, and a spectacular rooftop with views of the Koutoubia and the Atlas Mountains.
+El Fenn is a gentle interlude devoted to rest, sunshine, and the beauty of place—ideal for those who dream of escape.

-5- Eric Bompard, le cachemire comme refuge
+5- Eric Bompard, cashmere as a refuge

-An iconic house, now led by its CEO Laurence Lévy (H.05), Eric Bompard continues to uphold the high standards, creativity, and textile craftsmanship that have defined the brand for nearly forty years.
-Each piece is conceived as a lasting essential, combining the finesse of the materials, precise cuts, and incomparable softness.
+An iconic house, now led by its CEO Laurence Lévy (H.05), who continues to uphold the standards, creativity, and textile craftsmanship that have defined the brand for nearly forty years.
+Each piece is designed as a durable essential, combining fine materials, precise cuts, and incomparable softness.
+From this wardrobe, one can choose with eyes closed.
+This cardigan, ideal for the Christmas season, with its oversized cable knit, is an enveloping piece made from 100% cashmere.
+Ribbed finishes, impeccable knitting, and mother-of-pearl buttons make it a winter wardrobe essential.

 7 – The beautiful children’s book to slip under the tree